 Indie Air Radio is a curated, fair trade media company and is cooperatively owned with its artists.
-We are dedicated to marketing our artists music as well as providing them with earning opportunities.
+We are dedicated to marketing our artists music as well as providing them with income opportunities.
 Consider becoming a $10 monthly member and sponsor of Stone Cupid. $6 will be paid to the band and $4 will support the station.
 In appreciation you will receive a variety of benefits which can be viewed here.

 Stone Cupid’s Tip Jar

 Visit Official Site: Julie Christensen’s new band Stone Cupid, a kindred spirit to her post-punk powerhouse Divine Horsemen, was invited to be one of the final acts at East Nashville landmark The Family Wash before its relocation in February.
 The honor was eagerly accepted; it was at the Wash that the band first played together less than a year before, and felt something truly special.

 “This lineup fell together almost fatefully, and the songs seemed to play themselves,” says Christensen.
 “It was so natural, so simpatico, like some concurrent extra-spiritual thing.”
 Stone Cupid headed to the studio with producer Jeff Turmes in spring of 2015 to capture that vibe in an album released on January 22nd, 2016.

 Christensen, who’s authored five independent albums and sung with everyone from Leonard Cohen to Lou Reed, has surrounded herself with a team of team players.
 In guitarists Sergio Webb and Chris Tench, the “absence of ego” Christensen lauds, is on full display.
 As Tench creates the ideal sonic landscape, Webb populates it with one stunning surprise after another.
 Propelling the enterprise are drummer Steve Latanation and bassist Bones Hillman, who combine taste and telepathy into something so unified they seem a single entity.